jitsi/jitsi-meet/doc/manual-install.md

 apt-get install default-jre
 ```

+_NOTE: When installing on older Debian releases keep in mind that you need JRE >= 1.7._

 In the user home that will be starting Jitsi Videobridge create `.sip-communicator` folder and add the file `sip-communicator.properties` with one line in it:
 ```
 org.jitsi.impl.neomedia.transform.srtp.SRTPCryptoContext.checkReplay=false